Premier League hits and misses: Everton demonstrate enough firepower to survive while Manchester City appear unflappable

 Against Arsenal, after home defeats to Fulham and Wolves, it looked as though they'd forgotten how to win.
 But had they not come away from west London with three points based on their performance on Saturday, you may have wondered if they ever would this season.
 Such was Everton's dominance, this must now act as a springboard for their season.

-Brentford lost their last Premier League game when going into half-time level against Newcastle.
-Not since January 2022 had the Bees lost successive such games, doing so against Manchester United and Wolves - but they failed to capitalise on Jensen given them a foothold.
+Brentford lost their previous Premier League game when going into half-time level against Newcastle.
+Not since January 2022 had the Bees lost successive such games, doing so against Manchester United and Wolves - but they failed to capitalise on Jensen giving them a foothold.

 With Calvert-Lewin back fit and back among the goals as an alternative to Beto, Everton demonstrated they have the firepower to survive.